enricolacchin/Computer-Engineering-UNITS/Final_Project/docs/documentation_EN.md

 ### Debugging

 - Use the built-in debugging tools in IntelliJ IDEA to step through the project.
-- Set breakpoints in key classes like `Server` and `ComputationEngine` to trace the execution flow.
+- Set breakpoints in key classes like `server` and `ComputationEngine` to trace the execution flow.

 ## Maintenance and Extensibility